 Occasionally, product reviewers at major outlets get so caught up in the fun part of testing—comparing specs, teasing apart the tiny advantages in performance that one product offers over another—that they lose track of what's important: how people actually use these tools at home.
 Roasting pans are a prime example.
 There's huge variation in the style of build and the price of roasting pans, ranging from disposable aluminum trays to inexpensive, thin-walled aluminum models, and all the way to triple-clad, stainless steel and copper beasts that cost several hundred dollars.
 Most published recommendations I've found fall in the higher end of this range.
 But which pans offer the best value, and, more importantly, which one do you really need?

 The latter question is an easy one to answer: You don't need any of them.
-The vast majority of roasting tasks you'd typically perform in them—roasting turkeys, prime ribs, legs of lamb, and other large cuts or whole beasts—can be performed on a simple wire rack or a roasting rack set in a rimmed baking sheet.
+The vast majority of roasting tasks you'd typically perform in them—roasting turkeys, prime ribs, legs of lamb, and other large cuts or whole beasts—can be performed on a simple roasting rack or wire rack set in a rimmed baking sheet.
 The combination costs about $40 all-in and, in most cases, actually works better than an expensive roasting pan, as it allows for more even air circulation and transfer of heat energy to the bottom of the roast, resulting in more evenly cooked meat and crisper skin on your poultry.

 Let me make that clearer.
 Here's the problem with roasting a turkey in a roasting pan: